 Biodiesel as a marine fuel

-In 2020, the port authority and province helped fund two pilot projects with the Vancouver-based marine transportation company Seaspan Ferries, which operates a daily ferry service for consumer goods, commodities, and freight products between Vancouver Island and the Lower Mainland.
+In 2020, the port authority and province helped fund the testing of 100% biodiesel as a marine fuel by Seaspan Ferries, a marine transportation company that operates a daily ferry service for consumer goods, commodities, and freight products between Vancouver Island and the Lower Mainland.

-The first pilot project saw one of Seaspan’s ferries, the Seaspan Reliant, run on 100% biodiesel for a month while transporting containers of goods across the Georgia Strait, as researchers at UBC monitored its emissions.
+As part of the pilot project, Seaspan Ferries ran one of its commercial ferries – the Seaspan Reliant – on 100% biodiesel for a month while transporting containers of goods across the Georgia Strait, as researchers at UBC monitored its emissions.
+Following the success of this pilot project, Seaspan Ferries now runs all six of its commercial ferries on 100% biodiesel.

 Battery electric-powered terminal trucks

-The second pilot project kicked off in 2021 with the ordering of two battery-electric powered terminal trucks – the first by European manufacturer, Terberg, to be imported in North America – which will be tested as zero-carbon alternatives to trucks traditionally powered by diesel.
+In 2021, the port authority and province helped Seaspan Ferries procure two zero-emission battery-electric powered terminal trucks – the first by European manufacturer, Terberg, to be imported in North America – which will be tested as zero-carbon alternatives to trucks traditionally powered by diesel.

 The two battery-electric powered terminal trucks will undergo testing at Seaspan’s Tilbury Marine Terminal on the Fraser River, after which the company will evaluate replacing its remaining 22 diesel-powered trucks with the battery-electric variety in order to curb fleet-wide emissions.